westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 If the `flags` field of `struct blk_zone_report` has the flag `BLK_ZONE_REP_CAPACITY` set, then the zone descriptor's structure will have a valid value set in the `capacity` field of `sturct blk_zone`.
-Otherwise, this field can be ignored as it will show a value of 0.
+Otherwise, this field will show a value of 0 and can be ignored.

 The example code below, extracted from the code of the [*libzbd*](../tools/libzbd.md) library, illustrates how applications can